eProsima/DDS-Record-Replay/docs/rst/recording/remote_control/remote_control.rst

 .. figure:: /rst/figures/controller_domain.png
     :align: center

+It is also possible to use non-default status and command topic names through the ``File->DDS Topics`` dialog.

 When a |ddsrecorder| instance is found in the domain, a message is displayed in the logging panel:

 .. figure:: /rst/figures/controller_found.png